harislulic/ZeMA-machine-learning-tutorials/README.md

 Anaconda and Python Installation
 ---
 If you don't have *Anaconda* installed already follow [this guide ](https://jupyter.readthedocs.io/en/latest/install.html#installing-jupyter-using-anaconda-and-conda).
-Anaconda conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science
+Anaconda conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science.